python/cpython/Doc/library/io.rst

       locale encoding using :func:`locale.setlocale`, use the current locale encoding instead of the user preferred encoding.

-   :class:`TextIOWrapper` provides these members in addition to those of :class:`TextIOBase` and its parents:
+   :class:`TextIOWrapper` provides these data attributes and method in addition to those from :class:`TextIOBase` and :class:`IOBase`:

    .. attribute:: line_buffering